 When you still have time, you can go to the small national park at the end of Pangandaran.
 The entrance costs 30.000 IDR per person.
 Here you can see different kinds of animals and a nice beach.
 It is interesting but, in my opinion, no Must-See.

 From Pangandaran you can take a bus to the train station in Sidareja.
 It takes about 2 hours and costs 25.000 IDR.
 The train to Yogyakarta arrives at 12:15 in Sidareja.

-I would suggest taking a bus at 9 a.m. from Pangandaran because the streets are pretty bad and you never know what happens.
-The business class in the train costs 210.000 IDR (about 16 Euros) and it takes around 3.5 hours from Sidareja to Yogyakarta.
+I suggest taking a bus at 9 a.m. from Pangandaran because the streets are pretty bad and you never know what happens.
+The business class on the train costs 210.000 IDR (about 16 Euros), and it takes around 3.5 hours from Sidareja to Yogyakarta.

-You can buy your train ticket in the post office in Pangandaran.
+You can buy your train ticket at the post office in Pangandaran.
 More information concerning train times and fares can be found on the Indonesia Railways website www.kereta-api.co.id.

 Day 6 – Famous Buddhist temple

 Yogyakarta is a good starting point to visit Borobudur, one of the most famous Buddhist temples in the world.
 The entrance fee is 195.000 IDR or 95.000 IDR for students.
-Within the area you can make a ten minutes round trip with a small train which costs another 7.500 IDR or discover the site by your own.
+Within the area, you can make a ten-minute round trip with a small train that costs another 7.500 IDR or discover the site on your own.

 The temple is really impressive and definitely worth it to visit.
-From the temple you can drive to Kaliurang which is the south starting point for hiking tours to the Merapi volcano.
+You can drive to Kaliurang, the south starting point for hiking tours to the Merapi volcano from the temple.

 Day 7 – Merapi – One of the most active volcanoes worldwide